bgamari/ghc-wiki-import/explicit-call-stack/stack-trace-experience.md

 ```

 Hence it is a CAF.
-This is exactly the CAF that *GHC.Err.CAF* is refering to in the output from the cost centre stacks above.
+This is exactly the CAF that `GHC.Err.CAF` is refering to in the output from the cost centre stacks above.

 Now, we get muich better results if we raise the exception inside the user's code.
-For instance, if we change the definition of the local variable *k\\** like so:
+For instance, if we change the definition of the local variable `k'` like so:
-***

 ```wiki